mseroukhov/pip-services-library/README.md

 ## Acknowledgements

-This project would not be possible without effort contributed by particular individuals.
+This project would not be possible without the effort contributed by particular individuals.

 - **Sergey Seroukhov** - the project founder, microservice architecture and runtime implementation
 - **Mark Zontak** - Node.js and .NET implementations, AWS integration